-Several years after Rick’s commitment to Christ, he felt lead to leave The Outlaws and commit his music to ministry.
-Eventually, he would release 11 albums, with six #1 songs and nine Top 5 hits, and a Dove Award nomination.
-He has performed across the United States and around the world for a large part of his life.
+Several years after Rick’s commitment to Christ, he felt led to leave The Outlaws, the secular rock group that he earned 2 Gold Records with, and commit his music to ministry.
+Eventually, he would release 12 albums, with six #1 songs and nine Top 5 hits, a Dove Award nomination and 4 SAMMY Awards.
+Supporting those records and sharing the Gospel he has performed across the United States and around the world for a large part of his life.

-“If there is one thing I want to be remembered for as an artist and friend, it is as an encourager, a man who always stands on the foundation of God’s word and encourages through the love, support and promises of Christ,” says Rick.
-“I’m not a hellfire and brimstone guy; it’s just about ‘You can do it, God’s given you the power, and his Grace is the power for you to do what you are called to do.
+“If there is one thing I want to be remembered for as an artist and friend, is an encourager.
+A man who stands on the foundation of God’s word and encourages through the love, support and promises of Christ,” says Rick.
+“It’s about ‘You can do it, God’s given you the power, and His Grace will help you do what you are called to do.
 Know who you are in Christ, get out there and do it.’”

-Rick is currently on staff at Grace Chapel in Leiper’s Fork TN as Pastoral Care Pastor.
-Rick and Diana, his wife of 46 years, live in Franklin, TN, have 2 daughters, a son-in-law and 2 grandchildren, Niki, Nina, Todd, Luke & Eva.
+Rick is currently on staff at Grace Chapel in Franklin, TN as Pastoral Care Pastor.
+Rick and Diana, live in Franklin, TN, have 2 daughters and 2 grandchildren, Niki, Nina, Luke & Eva.

-Diana has been Rick’s partner in life and music for 46 years.
+Diana has been Rick’s partner in life and music for 53 years as of 2023.
 With a strong background in Biblical Counseling and a broad knowledge of the ministry and business of music, Diana is actively involved in all aspects of rickcua.com.

 Using God’s word as a guide and through the continual prayer for divine inspiration, Diana’s passion is to help people assess their lives and walk out their calling with confidence and joy.